William Hayden English: Vice-presidential candidate

-Post-election career and legacy
+Post-election career

 English resumed his business career after the election.
 He also became more interested in local history, joining a reunion of the survivors of the 1850 state constitutional convention, which met at his opera house in 1885.
 He became the president of the Indiana Historical Society and wrote two volumes, which were published at his death: Conquest of the Country Northwest of the River Ohio, 1778–1783; and Life of General George Rogers Clark.
 He served on the Indianapolis Monument Commission in 1893, and helped to plan and finance the Soldiers' and Sailors' Monument there.

+Death and legacy

 He died at his home in Indianapolis on February 7, 1896.
 English was interred in Crown Hill Cemetery with his wife, who had died in 1877.
 Although many of the buildings he constructed have been demolished, English, Indiana, the county seat of Crawford County, is named after him, as is English Avenue in Indianapolis.
 Identical statues of English stand in front of the Scott County Courthouse in Scottsburg, Indiana, and at the Crawford County Fairgrounds in English.
 His son William served in Congress from 1884 to 1885.
 His grandson, William English Walling, the son of his daughter Rosalind, was a co-founder of the National Association for the Advancement of Colored People.
 An extensive collection of English's personal and family papers is housed at the Indiana Historical Society in Indianapolis, where it is open for research.